Solutions and Services

 Specializing in the legal industry, she understands law firms’ unique requirements and the need to quickly respond to requests from clients and courts.
 Her technology training and guidance has been valued by law firms of all sizes, courts, government agencies, in-house counsel, and legal vendors throughout Texas and the U.S.

 Lori has been a featured trainer in training videos, the author of published articles in trade magazines, and developer of training curriculum, including certified courses for CPAs.
-She has served on the faculty of technology conferences, has founded and leaded multiple user groups, and been a frequent guest speaker at technology and legal association events.
+She has served on the faculty of technology conferences, has founded and led multiple user groups, and been a frequent guest speaker at technology and legal association events.

 In 1996, she founded a volunteer organization to teach computer skills to senior citizens for which the group received an advocacy award from the State of Texas.
-Today, the organization continues to be very active, teaching upwards of 80 people a week on technology at no cost to the participants.
+Today, the organization continues to be very active, teaching upwards of 80 seniors a week on technology at no cost to the participants.

 Lori energizes an audience as a presenter and as a trainer.
 With her many years of practical experience and her natural humor, learning is not only productive, but downright enjoyable.